Free Incorporation when you bundle with Accounting

 If you’re a foreign professional looking for your answer on “how to get an employment pass in Singapore”, the first step is to make sure you meet the eligibility criteria for an Employment Pass.
 As someone who’s been through the process myself, I can tell you that the key things MOM looks at are your salary, qualifications, and work experience.
 In addition, MOM also looks at your company profile such as the company finances, company size and company annual turnover.

-To qualify for an Employment Pass in Singapore, you need to command a minimum fixed monthly salary of at least S$5,600.
+To qualify for an Employment Pass in Singapore, you need a minimum fixed monthly salary of at least S$5,600 (non-financial services) or S$6,200 (financial services).
 This applies if you’re a fresh graduate from a good university.
-But if you’re older and more experienced, the salary requirement goes up.
+If you’re older and more experienced, the salary requirement goes up.

-MOM has a tiered system where the minimum qualifying salary progressively increases with age, up to S$10,700 if you’re in your 40s.
-So before you even think about applying, make sure your job offer meets the salary criteria for your age group.
-Trust me, you don’t want to go through all the trouble of applying only to get rejected on this basis.
+MOM has a tiered system where the minimum qualifying salary progressively increases with age, up to S$10,700–S$11,800 for candidates in their mid-40s.
+So before you even think about applying, make sure your job offer meets the salary criteria for your age group, you don’t want to go through all the trouble of applying only to get rejected on this basis.

 Required documents